Polling (computer science): Types

 A polling cycle is the time in which each element is monitored once.
 The optimal polling cycle will vary according to several factors, including the desired speed of response and the overhead (e.g., processor time and bandwidth) of the polling.

 In roll call polling, the polling device or process queries each element on a list in a fixed sequence.
 Because it waits for a response from each element, a timing mechanism is necessary to prevent lock-ups caused by non-responding elements.
 Roll call polling can be inefficient if the overhead for the polling messages is high, there are numerous elements to be polled in each polling cycle and only a few elements are active.

 In hub polling, also referred to as token polling, each element polls the next element in some fixed sequence.
 This continues until the first element is reached, at which time the polling cycle starts all over again.

 Polling can be employed in various computing contexts in order to control the execution or transmission sequence of the elements involved.
 For example, in multitasking operating systems, polling can be used to allocate processor time and other resources to the various competing processes.

 In networks, polling is used to determine which nodes want to access the network.
 It is also used by routing protocols to retrieve routing information, as is the case with EGP (exterior gateway protocol).

-An alternative to polling is the use of interrupts, which are signals generated by devices or processes to indicate that they need attention, want to communicate, etc. Although polling can be very simple, in many situations (e.g., multitasking operating systems) it is more efficient to use interrupts because it can reduce processor usage and/or bandwidth consumption.
+An alternative to polling is the use of interrupts, which are signals generated by devices or processes to indicate that they need attention, want to communicate, etc. Although polling can be very simple, in many situations (e.g., multitasking operating systems) it is more efficient to use interrupts because it can reduce processor spinnning and/or bandwidth consumption.
+Sometimes a single interrupt will be shared with multiple devices.
+When such an interrupt is raised, the interrupt service routine will poll the devices sharing the interrupt to determine which needs servicing.
+Vectored interrupts are a more efficient alternative which dispatches each device directly to its own private interrupt service routine.